adamfowleruk/mljs/planning.md

  - NodeJS: Support 'anyauth' option, much like curl (i.e. auth method auto detection)
  - Widgets: Support for using widgets in non ML 6 REST webapps, and embedding widgets remotely, via W3C CORS support (i.e. secure cross site scripting support)
  - Widgets: Alerting client widget (Requires Alerting API, CORS)
+ - Core: Search Options builder
+  - hidetriples() function to hide any docs under /triplestore/ (NOT any that define sem:triples)
+ - Widgets: Highcharts
+  - updateSubjectFacts support (extracting series from ?s ?p ?o and ?g in sparql results)
+  - updateSparqlResults support (for any arbitrary named sparql binded variables, not just ?s, ?p, ?o and ?g) (pull back known predicates in semantic config by ?name)
+  - Ensure charts are efficient when rendering facet and in doc values, and triples
+ - Widgets: Interactive data exploration widgets
+  - Widgets: Drag & Drop semantic context object browser with support for menu popups 'add as series, add as secondary axis' etc.
+  - Widgets: hive diagram (D3.js or InfoVis) widget to show relationship between scalars on three axes, and fourth colour scalar / finite set property
+   - Navigable so as to introduce Sparql Query constraints
+  - Widgets: Sparql outer context wrapper widget
+   - Download CSV file of results
+   - Download generated PNG from current visualisation div

 Floating as and when
  - MarkLogic reported bugs retesting